JetBrains/teamcity-documentation/topics/upgrade-notes.md

 <note>

 Since the reworked .NET runner introduces new options and features, you might not be able to use them if downgrading to the earlier versions of TeamCity.
-We suggest that you [back up your TeamCity data](creating-backup-from-teamcity-web-ui.md) both before upgrading to 2019.2.3 and after migrating steps to the .NET runner in 2019.2.3.
+In such case, you will have to return to using the obsolete runners after downgrading.
+To prevent any issues, you can [back up your TeamCity data](creating-backup-from-teamcity-web-ui.md) before upgrading to version 2019.2.3.

 </note>

-If you face any problems with migration to the .NET step or encounter other related problems, do not hesitate to contact us via any convenient [feedback channel](https://confluence.jetbrains.com/display/TW/Feedback).
+If you face any problems with migration to the .NET runner or encounter other related issues, do not hesitate to contact us via any convenient [feedback channel](https://confluence.jetbrains.com/display/TW/Feedback).

 ## Changes from 2019.2.1 to 2019.2.2